CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Introduction

-Figure \ref{fig:example} shows a toy example with two competing physics losses to illustrate their effects on the generalizability of learned solutions.
-If we add the two loss functions with constant weights and optimize the weighted sum using gradient descent methods, it is easy to end up at local minima $\mathbf{x_1}$ and $\mathbf{x_2}$.
-However, if we pay importance to physics loss 2 in the first few epochs of gradient descent, and then optimize physics loss 1 at later epochs, we are more likely to arrive at the global minimum $\mathbf{x_0}$.
-This simple observation, although derived from an artificially constructed toy problem, motivates us to ask the question: \emph{is it possible to adaptively balance the importance of competing PG loss functions at different stages of neural network learning to arrive at generalizable solutions?}
+Figure \ref{fig:example} shows a toy example with two PG loss terms.
+We use this example to demonstrate how optimizing multiple PG loss terms with varying properties (e.g., curvatures) can lead to learning inferior solutions because of \emph{competition} between their gradients.
+In particular, if we add the two loss terms with constant weighting coefficients and optimize the weighted sum using gradient descent methods, it is possible to end up at a local minimum of both loss functions (e.g. $\mathbf{x_1}$ or $\mathbf{x_2}$) if we start from an inferior setting of the model parameters (e.g., an initial value closer to $\mathbf{x_1}$ or $\mathbf{x_2}$).
+However, if we only pay importance to PG loss 2 (which varies smoothly and does not suffer from many local minima) in the initial epochs of gradient descent, we will be able to arrive at a solution that is closer to the global minimum, i.e. $\mathbf{x_0}$.
+In the later epochs, we can then optimize PG loss 1 to arrive at the global minimum $\mathbf{x_0}$.
+Note that this strategy would arrive at a generalizable solution regardless of where the optimization process started in the parameter space.
+This observation, although derived from a simple toy problem, motivates us to ask the question: \emph{is it possible to adaptively balance the importance of competing PG loss functions at different stages of neural network learning to arrive at generalizable solutions?}